-UK Loft Boarding Ltd are the only LoftZone factory approved company in the North of England.
-This system, when installed will allow your loft to keep its insulation level high and for your home to remain energy efficient.
+Manchester Boarding is a LOFT-E™ LoftZone factory approved company in the North of England.
+This system, when installed will allow your attic to keep its insulation level high and for your home to remain energy efficient.

 The most cost effective and simplest solution to the very common

-problem of storing items in a fully-insulated loft is to
+problem of storing items in a fully-insulated attic is to

 install a raised floor above the insulation.